 Our fear and anxiety can frequently get in our way as well.
 We think that if we don't deal with the behavior right then, we are letting our children, our students, and our partners get away with something.
 We may believe that if we don't react right now, the other person will just continue to do whatever it is that is upsetting us.
 Those thoughts and beliefs are powerful, but they often stem from our own anxiety, and that is our own to manage.

 Time and time again, we have waited to discuss problems until our kids are really calm, and the outcome is amazing.
 We needed to wait three days to talk about a problem that occurred at a slumber party with our older child.
 When we sat down to talk about it, she said to us all the things we planned to say to her, including an apology and a request to take a break from sleepovers until she was a little bit older.
 We remind ourselves of this time when we feel that urge to react quickly.

-The next step is to refer back to your list and put those calm down strategies in to practice.
+The next step is to refer back to your list of calm down strategies and put them in to practice.
 Your use of them is important, as it lets our kids know that emotions are normal and we experience them too.
 Instead of sending kids away for time outs, its helpful if we take a time out ourselves by saying, “I need to calm down before we talk about this.
 I am going to my room to take some deep breaths (or whatever helps you calm down).”
 When kids see us doing this, they learn that taking a break is not a punishment, but a healthy way to deal with our emotions.
 As our children see us respond to problems from calm instead of reacting in the moment, they build trust in our ability to regulate our own emotions.
 This is critical if we want them to be able to come to us with hard conversations as they grow.